ABA At Home

 Learning daily living skills can be challenging for many children but children with autism can have an even more challenging time learning these important skills.
 Living independently is most likely something you and your child both strive to achieve so we've compiled some tips and skills to help you and your child on the journey to independent living.

-Picky Eating: 7 Ways to Introduce Your Child with Autism to New Foods
+Picky Eating: How to Introduce Your Child with Autism To New Foods

 Picky eating is a common issue seen in children with autism spectrum disorder.
 This could be serious issue that could lead to physical health concerns or developmental issues as well as deficiencies in specific nutrients.